ranjaniprc185/matplotlib-seaborn-tasks/README.md

 Task 1:
 Using the World Bank’s World Development Indicators dataset (wdi.csv):

-1. Extract the annual GDP values for a specific country (e.g., India) 2️.
-Randomly delete 20% of GDP entries to simulate missing values 3️.
-Fill missing values using linear interpolation
+1. Extract the annual GDP values for a specific country (e.g., India).
+2️.
+Randomly delete 20% of GDP entries to simulate missing values.
+3️.
+Fill missing values using linear interpolation.
 4️.
 Plot two line charts on the same graph:
 Original GDP values (with missing points)
 Interpolated GDP values